GIScience/gis-training-resource-center/content/Modul_2/en_qgis_basic_data_processing.md

 `adm0 >> adm0_temp >> adm0_temp2 >> adm0_temp3 >> facilities_final`

-A better system of naming is shown below.
-In this version, it is clear what processing was performed at each step (reproject, clip layer, join with another layer, output). <!-- CHECK: Is this understanding correct? --> In this way, other people can understand what purpose different layers serve and
+A good naming system for layers is shown below.
+In this workflow, it is clear what processing was performed at each step (reproject, clip layer, join with another layer, output). <!-- CHECK: Is this understanding correct? --> In this way, other people can understand what purpose different layers serve and